-- (53) Stringent infection control practices should be followed when administering First Aid (such as handwashing, wearing protective disposable gloves and using a mouth shield or resuscitation bag and mask when administering CPR). - (54) Occupational transmission of serious infectious diseases such as Hepatitis B, Hepatitis C and HIV is very infrequent but can occur if the person administering assistance sustains a sharps injury from an instrument contaminated with infected blood or is exposed to blood in the eye or other mucosal surface.
+(50) The risk of acquiring an infectious diseas when administering First Aid is very low.
+Stringent infection control practices should be followed when administering First Aid (such as handwashing, wearing protective disposable gloves and using a mouth shield or resuscitation bag and mask when administering CPR).

+(51) Occupational transmission of serious infectious diseases such as Hepatitis B, Hepatitis C and HIV is very infrequent but can occur if the person administering assistance sustains a sharps injury from an instrument contaminated with infected blood or is exposed to blood in the eye or another mucosal surface.

-- (55) The optimal way for First Aid personnel to protect themselves from blood-borne infections is to consider all injured or ill persons to be potentially infectious. - (56) First Aid transmission of these infections can be avoided with a combination of immunisation and effective infection control practices.
+(52) The optimal way for First Aid personnel to protect themselves from blood-borne infections is to consider all injured or ill persons to be potentially infectious.

+(53) First Aid transmission of these infections can be avoided with a combination of immunisation and effective infection control practices.